 The data collection field period for this survey was July 5-17, 2022.
-Postcard notifications were mailed to all ATP panelists with a known residential address on July 5, 2022.
+Postcard notifications were mailed to all ATP panelists with a known residential address on July 5.

-Invitations were sent out in two separate launches: Soft Launch and Full Launch.
-Sixty ATP panelists and 456 KP panelists were included in the Soft Launch, which began with an initial invitation sent on July 5, 2022.
-The ATP panelists chosen for the initial Soft Launch were known responders who had completed previous ATP surveys within one day of receiving their invitation.
-All remaining English- and Spanish-speaking panelists were included in the Full Launch and were sent an invitation on July 6, 2022.
+Invitations were sent out in two separate launches: soft launch and full launch.
+Sixty ATP panelists and 456 KP panelists were included in the soft launch, which began with an initial invitation sent on July 5, 2022.
+The ATP panelists chosen for the initial soft launch were known responders who had completed previous ATP surveys within one day of receiving their invitation.
+All remaining English- and Spanish-speaking panelists were included in the Full Launch and were sent an invitation on July 6.

 All panelists with an email address received an email invitation and up to four email reminders if they did not respond to the survey.
-All ATP panelists that consented to SMS messages received an SMS invitation and up to four SMS reminders.
+All ATP panelists who consented to SMS messages received an SMS invitation and up to four SMS reminders.

 Invitation and reminder dates, ATP Wave 111

-Soft Launch Full Launch
+Soft launch Full launch

 Initial invitation July 5, 2022 July 6, 2022

 First reminder July 9, 2022 July 9, 2022

 Second reminder July 11, 2022 July 11, 2022

 Third reminder July 13, 2022 July 13, 2022

 Final reminder July 15, 2022 July 15, 2022